-- making recommendations to our Board on the Company's policy and structure for the remuneration of all Directors and senior management and on the establishment of a formal and transparent procedure for developing the remuneration policy; - reviewing and approving the management's remuneration proposals by reference to our Board's corporate goals and objectives; - making recommendations to our Board on the remuneration packages of individual executive Directors and senior management including benefits in kind, pension rights and compensation payments, including any compensation payable for loss or termination of their office or appointment; - making recommendations to our Board on the remuneration of the non-executive Directors; - considering the salaries paid by comparable companies, time commitment, responsibilities and employment conditions elsewhere in our Group; - reviewing and approving the compensation payable to the executive Directors and senior management for any loss or termination of office or appointment to ensure that it is consistent with the contractual terms and is otherwise fair and not excessive; - reviewing and approving the compensation arrangements relating to the dismissal or removal of Directors for misconduct to ensure that they are consistent with the contractual terms and are otherwise reasonable and appropriate; and - ensuring that no Director or any of his/her associates (as defined in the GEM Listing Rules) is involved in deciding his/her own remuneration.
+- considering the salaries paid by comparable companies, time commitment, responsibilities and employment conditions elsewhere in our Group; - reviewing and approving the compensation payable to the executive Directors and senior management for any loss or termination of office or appointment to ensure that it is consistent with the contractual terms and is otherwise fair and not excessive; - reviewing and approving the compensation arrangements relating to the dismissal or removal of Directors for misconduct to ensure that they are consistent with the contractual terms and are otherwise reasonable and appropriate; and - ensuring that no Director or any of his/her associates (as defined in the GEM Listing Rules) is involved in deciding his/her own remuneration.

-During FY2021, the Remuneration Committee held five meetings for, among other matters, reviewing and making recommendations to our Board for considering certain remuneration-related matters of the Directors and senior management.
+During FY2022, the Remuneration Committee held two meetings for, among other matters, reviewing and making recommendations to our Board for considering certain remuneration-related matters of the Directors and senior management.

-The attendance of each INED at the Remuneration Committee meetings during FY2021 is as follows:
+The attendance of each INED at the Remuneration Committee meetings during FY2022 is as follows:

 Name of INEDs Number of attendance/ Number of meetings

-Ms. Li Kai Lai Miranda 5/5
+Ms. Li Kai Lai Miranda (resigned on 16 February 2022) 2/2

-Mr. Kwan Woon Man Boris 5/5
+Mr. Kwan Woon Man Boris 2/2

-Mr. Chiu Chi Wing 5/5
+Mr. Chiu Chi Wing 2/2

-Mr. Yeung Chi Fai (appointed on 5 March 2021) 2/2
+Mr. Yeung Chi Fai 2/2

-On 22 June 2021, the Remuneration Committee held a meeting to, amongst others, consider certain remuneration-related matters of the Directors and senior management.
+On 22 June 2022, the Remuneration Committee held a meeting to, amongst others, consider certain remuneration-related matters of the Directors and senior management.